microsoft/language-server-protocol/_specifications/lsp/3.18/types/documentFilter.md

 #### <a href="#documentFilter" name="documentFilter" class="anchor"> DocumentFilter </a>

 A document filter denotes a document through properties like `language`, `scheme` or `pattern`.
 An example is a filter that applies to TypeScript files on disk.
-Another example is a filter the applies to JSON files with name `package.json`:
+Another example is a filter that applies to JSON files with name `package.json`:
 ```typescript
 { language: 'typescript', scheme: 'file' }
 { language: 'json', pattern: '**/package.json' }